 Creditors can also found guilty of bankruptcy fraud by attempting to perpetuate false claims against a debtor.
 Making a false claim regarding the estate of a debtor, threatening a debtor with bankruptcy in order to receive money or property, receiving or soliciting bribes with threats of bankruptcy, or making any other form of a false claim that would harm a debtor is considered to be bankruptcy fraud and could land those responsible in serious legal trouble.

-If you’re facing bankruptcy fraud accusations, contact Foley Griffin, LLP online today!
+If you’re facing bankruptcy fraud accusations, contact Foley Griffin online today!

 Winning For Our ClientsNot Just Promises, But Real Results